tsnellgrove/dark_castle3/doc/to_do.md

 	- DONE: full test run
 - DONE: clean up all comments
 - DONE: review and org all *** MAYBE *** items
-- INPROC: Update methods to pass 'creature' to them (including Conditions??)
+- DONE: Update methods to pass 'creature' to them (including Conditions??)
 	- IDEA: use 'None' approach shown here: https://stackoverflow.com/questions/42718870/defining-a-default-argument-as-a-global-variable
 	- IDEA: don't need an 'exe_silent' mode - just check in method for whether cereature is burt or is in the same room as burt
 	- IDEA: if creature == burt: buffer("std txt")  else: if creature in burt_room: buffer("creature txt")
 	- IDEA: burt to be default value
-	- INPROC: go
+	- DONE: go
 		- DONE: add default creature attribute and use None state to set to active_gs.hero
 		- DONE: add alternate text for creature is not burt
 		- DONE: add conditional for text if creature is not in the same room as burt
 		- DONE: create test_frog
 		- DONE: create machine to move test_frog (start in main_hall and have it walk back & forth between main_hall & antichamber)
-		- INPROC: test_frog test
+		- DONE: test_frog test
 			- DONE: test_frog code runs
-			- TBD: get test_frog mach to run when Burt is not in the room
+			- DONE: get test_frog mach to run when Burt is not in the room
 	- IDEA: maybe only enable non-burt creature use of go() method for now?

-*** SOMEDAY ***
-	- TBD: enable non-burt creature use of all verb methods
-	- TBD: how should creature be passed to Conditions & Results?
-	- IDEA: alternatives for how to move: dir_lst, room_lst, room_dir_dict

-*** NEW FEATURES ***
-- TBD: add brass_lantern ?? mention of grues?? "wouldn't want that to go out!")
+- DONE: add brass_lantern ?? mention of grues?? "wouldn't want that to go out!")
-	- add brass_lantern ? "wouldn't want that to go out!"
+	- DONE: add brass_lantern ? "wouldn't want that to go out!"
-	- TBD: use Zork lantern description and ref of Nana scaring off some pesky "prowler" years ago; "battery-powered brass lantern"
+	- DONE: use Zork lantern description and ref of Nana scaring off some pesky "prowler" years ago; "battery-powered brass lantern"
-	- TBD: mention of brass langern in inventory
+	- DONE: mention of brass langern in inventory
-	- for burt maybe add brass_lantern - always trusty and shining in your off hand... wouldn't want that to go out now would we?
+	- DONE: for burt maybe add brass_lantern - always trusty and shining in your off hand... wouldn't want that to go out now would we?
 Grues...
 - TBD: improve natural language / paragraph (vs. outline) read of examine() for Room & Creature
 	- maybe need a buff_no_cr() method in gs.io for this?